miki151/keeperrl_wiki/Dungeon/Items.md

 ---
-title: Category:Items
+title: Items
-permalink: Category:Items/
+permalink: Items/
-layout: tagpage
+layout: wiki
-tag: Items
 ---

 There are different categories of items available.
 Weapons can be